Timmoth/AsyncMonolith/README.md

 ## Consuming Messages

 - **Independent Consumption**: Each message will be consumed independently by each consumer set up to handle it.
-- **Periodic Querying**: Each instance of your app will periodically query the `consumer_messages` table for available messages to process.
+- **Periodic Querying**: Each instance of your app will periodically query the `consumer_messages` table for a batch of available messages to process.
-  - The query takes place every second and incrementally speeds up for every consecutive message processed.
-  - Once there are no messages left, it will return to sampling the table every second.
-- **Automatic Save Changes**: Each consumer will call `SaveChangesAsync` automatically after the abstract `Consume` method returns.
+  - The query takes place at the frequency defined by `ProcessorMaxDelay`, if a full batch is returned it will delay by `ProcessorMinDelay`.
 - **Concurrency**: Each app instance can run multiple parallel consumer processors defined by `ConsumerMessageProcessorCount`, unless using `DbType.Ef`.
 - **Idempotency**: Ensure your Consumers are idempotent, since they will be retried on failure.